mortenjust/native-diffusion/README.md

 ## Can I use a Dreambooth model?
 Yes.
 Just copy the `alpha*` files from the standard conversion.
 This repo will include these files in the future.
 See [this issue](https://github.com/madebyollin/maple-diffusion/issues/22).

+## It crashes
+You may need to regenerate the model files with the python script in the repo.
+This happens if you converted your ckpt model file before we added image2image.

 ## Can I contribute?
 What's next?
 Yes!
 Some ideas

+- [ ] Add in-painting and out-painting
+- [ ] Generate other sizes and aspects than 512x512
+- [ ] Upscaling
+- [ ] Dreambooth training on-device
-- [ ] Tighten up code quality overall.
+- [x] Tighten up code quality overall.
 Most is proof of concept.
-- [ ] Add image-to-image
+- [x] Add image-to-image

-- [ ] Add in-painting and out-painting
+See Issues for smaller contributions.

 If you're making changes to the MPSGraph part of the codebase, consider making your contributions to the single-file repo and then integrate the changes in the wrapped file in this repo.